 3.85.
-For existing plants, changes in the design should be evaluated where the radiological consequence of challenges to fission product barriers under a severe accident cannot be reduced to an acceptable limit, or to reduce uncertainties in the analytical prediction of such challenges.
-Such evaluation should include considerations of regulatory acceptance criteria.
+For existing plants, changes in the design should be evaluated when the radiological consequence of challenges to fission product barriers under a severe accident cannot be reduced to an acceptable limit, or when it is necessary to reduce uncertainties in the analytical prediction of such challenges.
+Such evaluations should consider regulatory acceptance criteria.

 3.86.
-For new plants, when additional equipment is provided to mitigate the consequences of severe accidents, such equipment should preferably be independent from equipment and systems used to cope with design basis accidents.
+For new plants, when additional equipment is provided to mitigate the consequences of severe accidents, such equipment should preferably be independent of the equipment and systems used to cope with design basis accidents.

 3.87.
-Equipment upgrades aimed at maintaining the integrity of the containment or aimed at minimizing releases when the containment has failed or been by-passed, should be considered as a high priority.
+Equipment upgrades aimed at maintaining the integrity of the containment, or at minimizing releases when the containment has failed or been bypassed, should be considered high priority.